matn7/CS-Notes/src/main/java/mutithreading/README.md

 **AtomicInteger - Pros & Cons**

 - Pros:
-    - Simplicity.
+    - Simplicity
     - No need to for locks or synchronization.
     - No race conditions or data races.
 - Cons:
     - Only the operation itself is atomic.
     - There's still race condition between 2 separate atomic operations.
-- AtomicInteger is a great tool for concurrent counting without the complexity of using a locks.
+- AtomicInteger is a great tool for concurrent counting without the complexity of using locks.
-- AtomicInteger should be used only when atomic operations are needed.
+- AtomicInteger should be used only when atomic operations needed.
-- It's on pair and sometimes more performant than a regular integer with a lock as protection.
+- It's on a pair and sometimes more performant than a regular integer with a lock as protection.
-- If used only by a single thread, a regular integers is preferred.
+- If used only by a single thread, a regular integers preferred.
 - If long use the AtomicLong, which provides the same capabilities as AtomicInteger.
 - AtomicBoolean provides atomic operations on boolean values.